What is the TPS Collective?

 The aim of this bibliography is to provide one place for easily finding academic, (mostly) peer-reviewed scholarship and conference presentations about teaching with primary sources from a variety of disciplines.

-Interested in joining us?
-Contact a facilitator in the area of interest:
+Have questions?
+Interested in getting involved, helping out, joining a working team, or have an idea for new resources?
+Contact a facilitator in your area of interest:

 Adriana Flores Community Calls Team aflores [at] pugetsound.edu